KristKet/EmbeddedSQLTest/README.md

 # EmbeddedSQLTest
-Trying embedded SQL in Java with MS Access with UCanAccess-library.
+Trying embedded SQL in Java with MS Access and the UCanAccess-library.
 No database will be provided.
+This was a school-project